pantheon-systems/documentation/source/content/guides/integrated-composer/03-private-repo-package.md

 <Alert title="Note" type="info">

 Pantheons Secrets Manager is currently in Early Access (EA).
 You can also use the [Terminus plugin](https://github.com/pantheon-systems/terminus-secrets-manager-plugin) to manage your secrets for private repositories in Integrated Composer builds without committing your credentials to the repository.
+If you use it, follow the instructions in the Terminus plugin README instead of the steps presented on this page.

 </Alert >